elastic/kibana/style_guides/scss_style_guide.md

 * Global vars that can be used across all of KUI should be placed in the `global_styles/variables` directory.
 * Component vars that are local to the component should be places in the `component/component_name/index.scss` file at the top of the document.
-* Component vars that deal with coloring should *always* be mathmatically calculated from the global coloring variables.
+* Component vars that deal with coloring should *always* be mathematically calculated from the global coloring variables.
 This allows us to cascade theming down into the components.